Chart Color Schemes

 Magnetic Island ranks among the oldest 10% of areas nationwide

 Magnetic Island's median age is 57 years, which is considerably higher than Queensland's average of 41 years and the national norm of 38 years.
-The age profile shows that those aged 65-74 are particularly prominent at 23.7%, while those aged 15-24 are comparatively smaller at 6.2%.
-This concentration of the 65-74 age group is well above the national average of 9.4%.
-Between 2021 and present, the proportion of those aged 75 to 84 has grown from 8.2% to 9.6%, while the 45 to 54 cohort has declined from 11.8% to 9.1% and the 55 to 64 group has dropped from 23.7% to 21.5%.
-By 2041, demographic projections reveal that the number of those aged 85 and above is expected to rise substantially by 58 people (76%), reaching a total of 135.
-The population growth until 2041 will primarily be driven by residents aged 65 and older, representing 75% of anticipated growth.
-Conversely, population declines are projected for those aged 5-14 and 15-24.
+The age profile shows that residents aged 65-74 years are prominent, making up 23.7% of the population, compared to the Rest of Qld's figure of 9.4%.
+Conversely, those aged 15-24 years make up only 6.2%, which is smaller than the Rest of Qld average.
+From 2021 to present, the 75-84 age group has grown from 8.2% to 9.6%, while the 45-54 cohort has declined from 11.8% to 9.1% and the 55-64 group has dropped from 23.7% to 21.5%.
+By 2041, demographic projections indicate that the 85+ age cohort will rise significantly, expanding by 57 people (75%) from 77 to 135.
+This aging trend continues as residents aged 65 and older represent 75% of anticipated growth.
+Conversely, population declines are projected for those aged 5-14 years and 15-24 years.